WandererXII/lishogi-search/README.md

-### Search service for lichess.org
+### Search service for lishogi.org

-> "Keep elasticsearch threads out of your web facing app, kids" -- W. Churchill
+> "Keep elasticsearch threads out of your web facing app, kids" -- A. Einstein